jpdias/node-red-contrib-self-healing/README.md

 - Lack of description on how to configure nodes.
 - Lack of standardization on inputs and outputs.
-- Some edge cases still break the *nodes* functionality.
+- Lack of proper unit testing.
+Some edge cases still break the *nodes* functionality.

 ## How to Use